 Importance of Safeguarding Your Firm

-Ransomware threats are on the rise on so many fronts that it’s no surprise cyber insurance rates have increased too, reportedly between 30 to 150% on average and rare cases up to 500%.
+Ransomware threats are on the rise across many fronts, so it’s no surprise that cyber insurance rates have also increased, reportedly between 30-150% on average and up to 500% in rare cases.

-So, in addition to tightening rates and capacity, underwriters are looking at how companies maintain their cybersecurity, with most insurance carriers requiring Multi-Factor Authentication (MFA) on all fronts; email, remote access, and privileged users.
+In addition to tightening rates and capacity, underwriters are examining attorneys’ cybersecurity practices.
+Most insurance carriers now require Multi-Factor Authentication (MFA) on all fronts; email, remote access, and privileged users.
 In some cases, insurance carriers are starting to deny renewal coverage to companies that don’t have MFA.

 Cyber Insurance for Law Firms

-Cyber insurance can help protect organizations from the financial impacts of a cyber attack.
-For law firms, this can include coverage for costs associated with responding to a breach, such as hiring a forensic investigator to identify the extent of the damage and the source of the attack.
+Cyber insurance can help protect organizations from the financial impacts of cyberattacks.
+For law firms, this may include coverage for breach response costs like forensic investigations to identify damage and attack sources.
+It could also cover customer notification expenses and legal fees.

-For example, many policies include access to a team of cyber response specialists, such as forensic investigators and public relations experts.
+For example, some policies include access to cyber response specialists, such as forensic investigators and public relations experts.
 These specialists can help the firm launch an effective response plan.

 Conclusion

-In conclusion, law firms face mounting cybersecurity risks as lucrative targets for cybercriminals.
+In conclusion, law firms are lucrative targets for cybercriminals.
 The sensitive client information and funds they handle make the legal sector vulnerable to attacks aimed at theft and disruption.
-Remote work arrangements precipitated by the pandemic have also enlarged the attack surface and exposed new weak points that can be exploited.

-Cyber insurance can financially offset costs from notifications, legal services, PR, and business interruption resulting from an attack.
+Cyber insurance can financially offset costs from notifications, legal services, PR, and business interruption from an attack.
 However, technology and insurance must work hand-in-hand with training to create a culture of security awareness.
-Lawyers and support staff should adhere to best practices around passwords, phishing identification, multi-factor authentication, and incident reporting.
-With persistent vigilance and a multilayered approach, law firms can mitigate risks and demonstrate resilience in the face of increasing cyber threats

 Take Action to Safeguard Your Legal Firm